Schematic-Bytes/reakt_mobile/README.md

 Our Emergency response app provides a lot of features like

- -   Location
+ - Sharing live user location
- - Name
+ - Sharing the user's name and email address
- - Email
+ - Sharing the user's Mobile Number
- - Mobile Number
+ - Sharing the user's home address
- - Address
+ - Sharing information regarding the user's past Medical Records and Active Medications.

- - Medical Records
+   All these data will only be available to the Authorised Persons and will not be shared anywhere.

 - *User-Friendly Interface:* The application is designed with a user-friendly interface for ease of use.